ThenukaDinu/ThenukaDinu/README.md

 ## I'm a Student, Developer, Traveler!

-- 🔭 I’m currently working on a ASP.NET Projects and laravel projects
+- 🔭 I’m currently working on a ASP.NET core Projects and react projects
 - 🌱 I’m currently learning everything 🤣
 - 👀 I’m always trying to use architectures and design patterns to build scalable applications
 - 🥅 2020 Goals: Contribute more to Open Source projects